-The Social Security Administration (SSA) agreed to pay over $500 million to more than 200,000 people denied Social Security benefits because they were wrongly thought to be fleeing felons.
+The Social Security Administration (SSA) has changed its rules regarding fleeing fugitives and agreed to pay over $500 million to more than 200,000 people denied Social Security benefits because they were wrongly thought to be fleeing felons.

-Congress amended the Social Security Act in 1996 to authorize the withholding of benefits to anyone fleeing prosecution for committing a felony.
+Under the Fugitive Felon program, the Social Security Administration is allowed to withhold retirement, disability, or SSI benefits to anyone fleeing prosecution for committing a felony.
 To enforce this provision, the SSA suspended benefits to anyone whose name appeared in a computer database of outstanding arrest warrants.

 A class action lawsuit, Martinez v.
 Astrue, alleged that the SSA's practice wrongly denied benefits to people who had a warrant for only a minor violation that did not constitute fleeing prosecution.
 Benefits were also unfairly cut off to people having the same name as a wanted fugitive.

-Last week, the SSA agreed to change its practices in a proposed settlement reached in the case.
-The agency will only suspend payments to those having outstanding felony arrest warrants for crimes of flight or escape.
+The SSA agreed to change its practices in a proposed settlement reached in the case.
+The agency arranged to suspend payments only to those having outstanding felony arrest warrants for crimes of flight or escape (more on this below).
 The SSA also agreed to provide more than $500 million to pay back withheld benefits to as many as 80,000 people and to restore benefits to as many as 120,000 others.

-You may be in the settlement class and entitled to the repayment or reinstatement of Social Security benefits if you were denied:
+Those entitled to the repayment or reinstatement of Social Security benefits include those who were denied:

 - Social Security retirement, survivors, or disability insurance benefits

 This settlement does not apply to people who were denied benefits due to a warrant based on a violation of probation or parole.
 Also, anyone who already received a final federal court decision in an individual action regarding SSA's fugitive felon policy is not included in the settlement.